 - A well sealable jar and other jars and bowls

-- Filter materials, such as a funnel, sieve and coffee filters, muslin cloth or cheese cloth
+- Filter materials, such as a funnel, strainer, and coffee filters, muslin cloth or cheese cloth

 - Bottles of dark glass which can be closed properly

 It goes without saying that you must ensure a hygienic working environment.
 After all, you don’t want contamination of your tinctures.
 I prefer to work on my hardwood kitchen table, the table top of which is completely smooth, so that I can keep it optimally clean.
 My table top has no decorations, trimmings or even grooves where the planks connect.
 My cutting board has the same properties: completely smooth and made of wood.

 I don’t use a plastic cutting board because it often releases small plastic particles.
 I don’t actually use plastic cutting boards at all, even when I’m cooking.
 Research has shown that wooden cutting boards are more hygienic.